muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Something inside me told me that this was what normal should look like, this was what living on the borders of our territory actually meant.

-Yet even so, I was stunned my what I saw before me, the scent of blood, death and decay.
+Yet even so, I was stunned by what I saw before me, the scent of blood, death and decay.

 Somehow, I couldn't accept what I saw, yet it also somehow felt normal.